 The Washington Campus program is offered several times throughout the year.
 Please note:

-- The Washington Campus sessions in 2023 are planned to be in person.
-They will also plan one virtual session each Fall and Winter semester moving forward.
-Those dates are still to be determined.
+- The Washington Campus sessions in 2024 are planned to be in person.

 - Not all students are eligible for each session.
 Not sure which session is the right fit for your academic needs?
 Please contact your Academic Advisor.

-- Rising MBA2s are only eligible for the May 15-19 session if the dates do not conflict with an internship commitment.
-Rising MBA2s who register for the May 15-19 session may register for BL 688 in the Winter 2023 term.
+- Rising MBA2s are only eligible for the Aug 12-16 session if the dates do not conflict with an internship commitment.
+Rising MBA2s who register for the Aug 12-16 session will register for BL 688 in the Fall 2024 term.